 Recommended Dietary Allowance of Iron

-A study on dietary reference intakes suggests that men and postmenopausal women should consume 8 mg per day.
-Premenopausal women are suggested to consume 18 mg per day.
+A study on dietary reference intake suggests that men and postmenopausal women should consume 8 mg daily.
+Premenopausal women are recommended to consume 18 mg per day.

 It should be noted that the suggestions in this study took fetal requirements in pregnancy and menstrual losses into consideration.

 The Recommended Dietary Allowance (RDA) for all age groups of men and postmenopausal women is 8 mg/day; the RDA for premenopausal women is 18 mg/dayNational Center for Biotechnology Information

 How to Prevent Iron Deficiency on a Vegan Diet